 Offenses in Michigan are Either General Intent or Specific Intent Crimes

-With only a few exceptions, a felony or misdemeanor must be committed with general or specific intent.
+With only a few exceptions, a felony or misdemeanor must be committed with general or specific criminal intent.

 Michigan Best Criminal Defense Attorney